JFSaton/PreLoader/README.md

 ##General Data

-preload: focuses on current navigation and fetches resources with high-priority. (can not be done on type document)
+preload: Preloades the actual resource.
+Focuses on current navigation and fetches resources with high-priority.
+(can not be done as="document")

-prefetch: is a low priority resource hint that allows the browser to fetch resources in the background (idle time) that might be needed later.
+prefetch: It is a low priority resource hint that allows the browser to fetch resources in the background (idle time) that might be needed later.
 When pre-fetching document the url supplied must be exactly as the url that will be used for the actual url (Pre-fetching of only the domain will not give the wanted results)